 - Rest the steaks for at least 3 minutes before serving.
 Cover them with foil as they continue cooking.
-The temperature will rise for as much a 5°F during “carryover cooking”.
+The temperature will rise for as much as 5°F during “carryover cooking”.

 - Choose steaks that are at least ¾-inch thick.

-If you’d prefer to cook these steaks in the oven, I recommend patting dry and seasoning as instructed.
+If you’d prefer to cook these steaks in the oven, I recommend patting them dry and seasoning as instructed.
 Preheat the oven to 450 degrees.
-Then, add the steaks to a cast-iron pan over high heat for 1-2 minutes, flip then put the skillet into the oven for 5 minutes or less depending on how thick the sirloin is.
-Again, let the steaks rest for 5 minutes before slicing into.
+Then, add the steaks to a cast-iron pan over high heat for 1-2 minutes, flip it, and then put the skillet into the oven for 5 minutes or less, depending on how thick the sirloin is.
+Again, let the steaks rest for 5 minutes before slicing them into.
 Serve warm!